glasnt/blog/_posts/2016-12-12-kiwicon-wrap-up.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;What are you looking at?&quot; - Takahē <a href="https://twitter.com/hashtag/zealandia?src=hash">#zealandia</a> <a href="https://t.co/hJrcOHRsS7">pic.twitter.com/hJrcOHRsS7</a></p>&mdash; Katie McLaughlin ✨ (@glasnt) <a href="https://twitter.com/glasnt/status/800141112845287424">November 20, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Also, yes, this is a real bird.
-You should go to [Zealandia](https://www.visitzealandia.com/) if you ever have the change, and do the walking tour.
+You should go to [Zealandia](https://www.visitzealandia.com/) if you ever have the chance, and do the walking tour.
 It's amazing.

 ------